-Taking control of your cash flow doesn’t mean scrimping and saving without any respite.
+Taking control of your cash flow doesn’t mean scrimping and saving without respite.
 It means grabbing hold of the reins and steering your money where you want it to go.
-Award-winning motivator and TED talk legend, Tony Robbins, shows you how to do it in his bestselling book, “Money Master the Game: 7 Simple Steps to Financial Freedom.”
+Award-winning motivator and TED talk legend, Tony Robbins, shows you how to do it in his bestselling book, MONEY Master the Game: 7 Simple Steps to Financial Freedom.

 Let’s be honest: most of us will admit to having money worries from time to time, if not regularly.
-Money might make the world go around, but most of the time, it seems to be in short supply.
+Money might make the world go around, but it seems to be in short supply most of the time.

 Working every single hour of the day might seem like the obvious solution, but that comes with two significant issues attached to it:

-- Working excessively is no good for your health
+- Working excessively is not good for your health

 - You’re missing out on time you could be spending with your family and loved ones